jaimev408/Wine_Data_Application/README.md

 The project is ongoing, data visualization tools and project folder structure need work, so excuse the lack of structure in the file.

 File needed to run is Complete.py.
 Packages/libraries required are PyQT5, searborn, sqlite3, matplotlib, pandas, sys and scipy.stats.

+All other image files are resources that the application will use for logos and styles.